sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-project/hana-cloud-cap-create-project.md

 [ACCORDION-BEGIN [Step 7: ](Initialize local Git repository)]

 You will use the local Git repository for basic version management.

-1. If this is the first time you have used Git in this Business Application Studio Dev Space, you need to do some basic configuration.
-Please open a terminal (Terminal -> New Terminal) and issue the two commands from the command line replacing the values for your email and name with the actual values.

-    ```shell
-    git config --global user.email "your@email.com"
-    git config --global user.name "Your Name"
-    ```

 2. Click on the **Source Control** icon